 Response: When completing JOL tasks, participants use many cues about the conditions of their learning (extrinsic cues) and the inherent properties of the stimuli (intrinsic cues) to inform their judgments (see Koriat, 1997).
 Relatedness cues refer to a specific type of intrinsic cue that is unique to cue-target word pairs.
 For example, participants inherently know that the pair cat-dog is more semantically related than the pair cat-door, and as a result, will assign the former a pair higher JOL rating than the latter.
 Soderstrom et al. (2015) suggested that related pairs show positive reactivity because these cues become strengthened when participants are required to make JOLs at encoding.
 Unrelated pairs, however, lack these cues.
 Thus, the requirement to make JOLs only benefits related word pairs.

-Regarding backward pairs, these intrinsic relatedness cues are still present at encoding; however, the target item does not readily converge on the cue at retrieval (i.e., both words are thematically related, yet the target is not a common response to the cue).
+Regarding backward pairs, these intrinsic relatedness cues are still present at encoding, even though the target item does not readily converge on the cue at retrieval (i.e., both words are thematically related, yet the target is not a common response to the cue).
 Thus, it is likely that cue-strengthening also results in participants engaging in a relational encoding process at study, leading to a memorial benefit for related pairs, regardless of pair direction.
-We have clarified our backward pair predictions on page xx to align more closely with this account.
+We have clarified our backward pair predictions on pgs.
+16-17 to align more closely with this account.

 Comment 6: P. 28 line 5: What does strategically mean in the claim that “relational encoding is applied strategically”?
 Does this mean selectively for related pairs only?
 Does strategically imply a that JOLs cause conscious, volitional shift in encoding strategy?
 If so, wouldn’t the hypothesis be that relational processing would be less likely to occur as a result of pure lists for JOLs?
 Couldn’t it be that relational encoding is applied to all pairs but because there is no strong connection between unrelated pairs, such relational encoding offers little memorial benefit?

-Response: By strategic, we are suggesting that these judgment tasks direct participants attention towards intrinsic cues about each study pair.
+Response: By strategic, we are suggesting that when participants engage in these judgments, they are choosing to attend to the semantic dimensions at study via relational encoding.
 Because relatedness is a highly salient cue that is processed automatically (see Hutchison, 2003), we suggest that JOL tasks selectively encourages participants to engage in relational encoding, but only when pairs are related (see our response to Comment 4).

-Regarding your final point, it is likely that any relational encoding on related pairs is not occuring on unrelated pairs.
+Regarding your final point, it is likely that any relational encoding on related pairs is not occurring on unrelated pairs.
 For example, Maxwell and Huff (2022) compared reactivity to a direct relational encoding task in which participants were explicitly instructed to relate study pairs together, regardless of relatedness.
 Overall, JOLs produced the standard reactivity pattern (positive reactivity for related pairs, no reactivity for unrelated pairs), but critically, the relational encoding task produced similar memorial benefits on related pairs while also extending this benefit to unrelated pairs.
 Thus, if making JOLs resulted in participants applying globally encoding across pair types, a memorial benefit would be expected to occur on both related and unrelated pairs.
 However, JOLs have routinely been shown to produce a benefit on related, but not unrelated, pairs.